stutimi/nextfaang/docs/VOICE_INTERACTION.md

 ## Overview

-This document explains the voice interaction functionality in NEXTFAANG, which has been updated to use `react-speech-recognition` instead of `react-speech-kit` for better compatibility with React 18.3.1.
+This document explains the voice interaction functionality in NEXTFAANG, which has been updated to use the native Web Speech API instead of external libraries for better compatibility with React 18.3.1.

 ## Features